People

 Individualised funding (IF) may be available for someone you care for who needs support because of a disability.
 IF gives the disabled person greater choice and control around how they manage their supports.
 A NASC assessment will determine what supports they need and whether IF is right for them.

 A disabled person can use IF to buy respite support.
 Respite can be provided through support workers in the person’s home or other options which will let you, as the carer, have a break.
 This can include out-of-home respite where the person stays with a host family, in a facility or takes part in an after school or holiday programme.
-IF cannot be used to pay parents and spouses for respite care.

 How to find your relevant NASC organisation.